mobie/mobie.github.io/index.md

 - [Interactive user annotation](https://youtu.be/M-QUE-Qh97w)
 - [Timeseries in MoBIE](https://youtu.be/Md4PbK50NE0)

-There is also a talk from NeuBIAS introducing MoBIE and demonstrating some of its features: https://youtu.be/CZpaTCuSQao?t=2868.
+There is also a [NeuBIAS BigData Seminar](https://youtu.be/CZpaTCuSQao?t=2868) introducing MoBIE.